Svancara/FinDogAI/docs/prd.md

 4. On Accept: Create cost under targeted job (inline override if present, else Active Job) with `category: "Material"`, fields: `amount`, optional `quantity`, `unitPrice`, `description`, `createdAt/By`, sequential `ordinalNumber`
 5. TTS confirmation summarizes parsed values: "Material, 10 × 200 = 2,000 CZK, 'plasterboard'.
 Say 'yes' to confirm or 'no' to retry."
 6. Validation: If parsed amount missing, prompt: "Please say amount"; if no Active Job and no inline job override specified, prompt: "Say job number or name, or set an Active Job first"
-7. Privileges: Requires `canAddCosts: true`; otherwise show "Permission denied"
+7. Privileges: Requires active membership (any role); otherwise show "Permission denied"
 8. Offline: Voice disabled in production offline; manual Material entry available in Story 4.4
 9. Tests: Variants with amount only, qty×price, with/without description; Czech phrases recognized
 10. Inline override behavior: Saying "for job [id/name]" targets that job for this operation only and does not change the Active Job